CW3E/MET-tools/Grid-Stat/README.md

 script-dependent variables (such as `IN_ROOT` or `OUT_ROOT`).
 These files are divided into three sections for user efficiency:

-* Global parameters to be set                   &ndash; location for environmental variables that will need to be changed by the user before use.
+* Global parameters to be set                   &ndash; location for environmental variables that are user-dependent.
 * Global parameters that may need to change     &ndash; location for environmental variables that may need to be changed by the user before use depending on the desired output.
 * Global parameters that won't change           &ndash; location for environmental variables that probably won't need to be changed by the user before use.